SarthakJShetty/Bias/README.md

 ## 2.0 Model Overview:
 - The model is made up of three parts:

 	1. <strong><a title="Scraper" href="https://github.com/SarthakJShetty/Bias/tree/master/Scraper.py/">Scraper</a>:</strong> This component scrapes scientific repository for publications containing the specific combination of keywords.
 	2. <strong><a title="Analyzer" href="https://github.com/SarthakJShetty/Bias/tree/master/Analyzer.py/">Analyzer</a>:</strong> This component collects and measures the frequency of select keywords in the abstracts database.
+	3. <strong><a title="NLP Engine" href="https://github.com/SarthakJShetty/Bias/tree/master/NLP_Engine.py/">NLP Engine</a>:</strong> This component extracts insights from the abstracts collected by presenting topic modelling.
-	3. <strong><a title="Visualizer" href="https://github.com/SarthakJShetty/Bias/tree/master/Visualizer.py/">Visualizer</a>:</strong> This component presents the results and data from the Analyzer to the end user.
+	4. <strong><a title="Visualizer" href="https://github.com/SarthakJShetty/Bias/tree/master/Visualizer.py/">Visualizer</a>:</strong> This component presents the results and data from the Analyzer to the end user.

 - Check out the <a title="LOGS" href="https://github.com/SarthakJShetty/Bias/tree/master/LOGS">LOGS</a> for the results of ```Scraper.py``` and ```Analyzer.py```.